mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

    ./zcutil/fetch-params.sh
    ./zcutil/build.sh -j$(nproc)

 .. note:: If you don't have `nproc`, then substitute the number of cores on your system.
    If the build runs out of memory, try again without the `-j` argument, i.e. just `./zcutil/build.sh`.
    If you are upgrading from testnet, make sure that your ``~/.zcash`` directory contains only ``zcash.conf`` to start with, and that your `~/.zcash/zcash.conf` does not contain `testnet=1` or `addnode=testnet.z.cash`.
-If the build fails, move aside your ``zcash`` directory and try again by following the instructions in the [Compile it yourself](#or-compile-it-yourself) section below.
+   If the build fails, move aside your ``zcash`` directory and try again by following the instructions in the :ref:`installation` section below.

 Important Terminology
 ---------------------